aekaplan/aekaplan.github.io/_posts/2013-07-07-navigations.markdown

 <h3>Conclusion</h3>
 <p>
 You can take this concept even further.
-Along with presenting the “menu” icon on mobile devices, <a href="http://mailchimp.com/" target="_blank">MailChimp</a> takes this one step further.
+Along with presenting the “menu” icon on mobile devices, <a href="http://mailchimp.com/" target="_blank">MailChimp</a> does a good job of keeping the navigation out of the way.
 On desktop, they hide the navigation when you scroll down but when you scroll up shows it again.
-This is such a simple, subtle design decision that keeps the navigation out of the way of the site's content.
+This is an effective design decision that puts the site's content first.
 </p>